 - 3.2 The IPA permits the Council to acquire Communications Data for a lawful purpose.
 Communications data is the way in which, and by what method, a person or thing communicates with another person or thing.
 The IPA sets out the manner and process by which Communications data can be obtained and this is supported by the Home Office's Communications Data Code of Practice1.
 The Council has not used Communications data since approximately 2005, however the ability to acquire it still remained.
-In response to concerns from the Operations and Protective Services cluster that there is an increase in online offences, more so during the pandemic, Legal Services and Trading Standards are working together to put in place operational procedures to ensure compliance with the requirements of the IPA. - 3.3 The Investigatory Powers Commissioner (IPCO) has oversight of both RIPSA and IPA and as such, the Council's use, and management of powers under these will form part of the normal inspection process.
-The last inspection took place in April 2020 and was reported to this Committee on 8th October 20201.
+In response to concerns from the Operations and Protective Services cluster that there is an increase in online offences, more so during the pandemic, Legal Services and Trading Standards worked together to put in place operational procedures to ensure compliance with the requirements of the IPA.
+The operational procedure in respect of Communications data was approved on 27 April 2023. - 3.3 The Investigatory Powers Commissioner (IPCO) has oversight of both RIPSA and IPA and as such, the Council's use and management of powers under these will form part of the normal inspection process.
+The last inspection took place in April 2020 and was reported to this Committee on 8 October 20201.
 The next is due 2023/2024. - 3.4 The Council approved the Use of Investigatory Powers Policy in December 20212.
 This policy governs compliance with both RIPSA and the IPA.
-It remains a mandatory requirement that all members of staff wishing to use investigatory power must undertake training prior to being able to make an application to use such investigatory powers. - 3.5 Committee is being asked to note the update on the use of these powers, and the Council's compliance with the Policy, particularly in respect of covert surveillance activity during the period 23rd June to 15th September 2022, namely Quarter 2 of 2022.
+It remains a mandatory requirement that all members of staff wishing to use investigatory powers must undertake training prior to being able to make an application to use such investigatory powers. - 3.5 Committee is being asked to note the update on the use of these powers, and the Council's compliance with the Policy, particularly in respect of covert surveillance activity during the period 1 April up and until 15 June 2023.

-Quarter 2- 2022
+Quarter 2- 2023